sadik-abd/violence_detection/README.md

 # Violence Detection Using Swin Transformer

-This project leverages a pre-trained Swin Transformer model to detect violence in videos.
+This project leverages a Video Swin Transformer model to detect violence in videos.
 Follow the steps below to set up and run the project.

 ## Prerequisites